-Provision for doubtful accounts for the second quarter of 2020 was \$0.2 million, an increase of \$0.3 million, compared to the second quarter of 2019.
-This increase was partly attributable to the current period expense being compared to a \$0.1 million benefit recorded for prior year period which included a reversal of previously calculated reserves due to improved collections.
-The provision for doubtful accounts during the current quarter was mainly attributable to reserves related to our DME Services segment and included provision recorded for slow paying customers.
-We did not incur any significant disruptions to payments from our customers during the second quarter of 2020 that can be directly associated with COVID-19, however, we cannot be certain that business disruptions associated with COVID-19 will not unfavorably impact future customer collections or our ability to recover unreserved accounts receivable balances.
+Provision for doubtful accounts for the quarter ended March 31, 2020 was \$0.3 million, an increase of \$0.4 million, compared to the quarter ended March 31, 2019.
+The provision for doubtful accounts as a percentage of net revenues, increased to 1.3% compared to the same prior year period at -0.5%.
+For the quarter ended March 31, 2019, the Company had a reversal of approximately \$0.1 million of its previously calculated reserve due to improved collections.
+Provision for doubtful accounts is mainly attributable to reserves related to our Direct Payer Rentals.
+We did not incur any significant disruptions to payments from our customers during the three months ended March 31, 2020 from COVID-19, however, we cannot be certain that stay-at-home orders and other business disruptions associated with the response to COVID-19 by federal, state and local authorities will not unfavorably impact future customer collections or our ability to recover unreserved accounts receivable balances.